-a.
-The applicant must be in possession of an aircraft dispatcher certificate that the candidate has held for at least 3 years, and meet any one of the following criteria:

-(1) Have a total of at least 2 of the last 3 years' experience as a current and qualified as an aircraft dispatcher for a certificate holder who is authorized to conduct 14 CFR part 121 domestic and/or flag operations.

-(2) Have a total of at least 3 of the last 4 years' experience having responsibility for operational control for a certificate holder who is authorized to conduct 14 CFR part 121 supplemental operations.

-(3) Have at least 2 of the last 5 years' experience as an ASI-AD.

-(4) Have at least 5 years' experience, without recency, as a current and qualified dispatcher for a certificate holder who is authorized to conduct 14 CFR part 121 domestic and/or flag operations, and is currently performing technical functions in a dispatch or operational control-related field that supports 14 CFR part 121 operations.
-Dispatch or operational control functions include the following:

-(a) Actively employed by a 14 CFR part 121 certificate holder as an air traffic coordinator in a dispatch or operational control center;

-(b) Actively employed by a 14 CFR part 121 certificate holder in a dispatch or operational control management position;

-(c) Actively working in technical support for a flight planning operational control system provider who provides systems to certificate holders who conduct 14 CFR part 121 operations;
+- a.
+The applicant must be in possession of an aircraft dispatcher certificate that the candidate has held for at least 3 years, and meet any one of the following criteria: - (1) Have a total of at least 2 of the last 3 years' experience as a current and qualified as an aircraft dispatcher for a certificate holder who is authorized to conduct 14 CFR part 121 domestic and/or flag operations. - (2) Have a total of at least 3 of the last 4 years' experience having responsibility for operational control for a certificate holder who is authorized to conduct 14 CFR part 121 supplemental operations. - (3) Have at least 2 of the last 5 years' experience as an ASI-AD. - (4) Have at least 5 years' experience, without recency, as a current and qualified dispatcher for a certificate holder who is authorized to conduct 14 CFR part 121 domestic and/or flag operations, and is currently performing technical functions in a dispatch or operational control-related field that supports 14 CFR part 121 operations.
+Dispatch or operational control functions include the following: - (a) Actively employed by a 14 CFR part 121 certificate holder as an air traffic coordinator in a dispatch or operational control center; - (b) Actively employed by a 14 CFR part 121 certificate holder in a dispatch or operational control management position; - (c) Actively working in technical support for a flight planning operational control system provider who provides systems to certificate holders who conduct 14 CFR part 121 operations;

-(d) Actively working as an instructor who administers 14 CFR part 121 regulatory training to aircraft dispatchers; and b.
+(d) Actively working as an instructor who administers 14 CFR part 121 regulatory training to aircraft dispatchers; and

+- (e) Actively employed by a 14 CFR part 121 certificate holder, as a dispatch SME for the purposes of developing dispatch and operational control software and/or procedures. - b.
 The common attribute is that all candidates must work in an operational control environment and must be in a position to stay up-to-date with FAA-approved industry practices and the evolving regulatory environment.
 A DADE must maintain this knowledge as a condition of continued authorization (renewal).